pippinbarr/cart253-2019/modules/tools-version-control/tools-version-control.md

 ## "When should I commit?"

 - There's no single answer to the question of __when__ you should commit and push changes
-- A simple answer is just to commit __when you've made some important change__ that was work to do and you want to save it as part of the history of development
+- A simple answer is just to commit __when you've made an important change__ that was work to do and you want to save it as part of the history of development
 - Another answer is that __you probably can't commit too often__, it's almost always a good thing to do and you're more likely to do it too little than too much

 ---